Proud 2 join bipartisan colleagues in advancing #FarmBill - imp step fwd 4 farmers/consumers/rural communities in #NH 1.usa.gov/107mxw4

 Hey, kids, guess what is in that vote?
 Some drastic cuts to the food stamp (SNAP) program.
 From The Center on Budget and Policy Priorities:

 On May 15, the House Agriculture Committee passed its 2013 farm bill, H.R.
 1947 (the Federal Agriculture Reform and Risk Management Act of 2013, or FARRM).[1]
-The bill would cut the Supplemental Nutrition Assistance Program (SNAP, formerly known as the Food Stamp Program) by almost $21 billion over the next decade, eliminating food assistance to nearly 2 million low-income people, mostly working families with children and senior citizens.
+The bill would cut the Supplemental Nutrition Assistance Program (SNAP, formerly known as the Food Stamp Program) by almost $21 billion over the next decade, eliminating food assistance to nearly 2 million low-income people, mostly working families with children and senior citizens.and

 The bill’s SNAP cuts would come on top of an across-the-board reduction in benefits that every SNAP recipient will experience starting November 1, 2013.
 On that date, the increase in SNAP benefits established by the American Reinvestment and Recovery Act (ARRA) will end, resulting in a loss of approximately $25 in monthly SNAP benefits for a family of four.
 Placing the SNAP cuts in this farm bill on top of the benefit cuts that will take effect in November is likely to put substantial numbers of poor families at risk of food insecurity.The majority of the bill’s SNAP cuts come from eliminating a state option known as “categorical eligibility.”
 Congress created this option in the 1996 welfare law, allowing states to provide food assistance to households — primarily low-income working families and seniors — that have gross incomes or assets modestly above federal SNAP limits but disposable incomes in most cases below the poverty line.